As of February, 2018, our application for the 2018-2019 program year is open! Check out the application page for information about how to apply.

 ALA-Massachusetts is an equal opportunity project, available to all, without regard to race, color, national origin, disability, age, sex, sexual orientation, political affiliation, or religion.
 We are committed to the inclusion of people with disabilities and will provide reasonable accommodations for interviews and service placement upon request.

 ALA-Massachusetts is a project of South Coastal Counties Legal Services, Inc. (SCCLS), a private non-profit law firm providing legal assistance eligible low-income clients.
-ALA-Massachusetts is funded through the Corporation for National and Community Service and also receives support from the Massachusetts Bar Foundation.
+Since 2005, ALA-Massachusetts has been funded through the Corporation for National and Community Service and also receives support from the Massachusetts Bar Foundation.
 ALA-Massachusetts is administered through our state service commission, the Massachusetts Service Alliance, and housed at the Justice Center of Southeast Massachusetts, a wholly owned subsidiary of SCCLS.